AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

    - Only for pre-defined type `Boolean`
    - Only with operands of the above

-* Short-circuit controls with operands of the above
+* Short-circuit controls with operands of above

-   - (As indicated on the previous slides)

-* Any of the above in parentheses
+* Any of above in parentheses

 --------------------------------------
 Dynamic Predicate Expression Content